Highpoint2000/webserver-scanner/README.md

 - Whitelist entries are processed with 0.01 MHZ increments
 - URDS CSV Log protocol and Map Viewer Button can be activated with CSVcreate option in the configuration settings
 - for manual or automatic upload the URDS CSV log protocol, please install the [URDS Upload Plugin](https://github.com/Highpoint2000/URDSupload)
-- Add a blacklist function for the FMLIST log entries: File ../plugins/Scanner/blacklist_fmlist.txt You can enter frequencies 89.800 89.400 100.80 ... as well as PI codes D0DB D3C3 D3D5, or both in combination, separated by semicolons: 87.900;D3C3 Simply write the values ​​one below the other in the text file.
+- Add a special blacklist function for the FMLIST entries: File ../plugins/Scanner/blacklist_fmlist.txt You can enter frequencies 89.800 89.400 100.80 ... as well as PI codes D0DB D3C3 D3D5, or both in combination, separated by semicolons: 87.900;D3C3 Simply write the values ​​one below the other in the text file.
+- Add a special blacklist function for the Logfile entries: File ../plugins/Scanner/blacklist_log.txt You can enter frequencies 89.800 89.400 100.80 ... as well as PI codes D0DB D3C3 D3D5, or both in combination, separated by semicolons: 87.900;D3C3 Simply write the values ​​one below the other in the text file.

 After activating/deactivating the plugin or making changes to the scanner.json script, the server must be restarted!!!